Machu Picchu, Cusco, Amazon, Arequipa, Colca

-Arequipa is a serene metropolis graced with 300 days of sunshine per year, streets full of pearly white volcanic stone architecture, and regional cuisine traditions that are the pride of Peru.
+Arequipa is a serene metropolis graced with 300 sunny days per year, streets full of pearly white volcanic stone architecture, and regional cuisine traditions that are the pride of Peru.
 Situated beneath the towering gaze of the snow-capped Misti volcano, and within easy reach of the Colca Canyon, Peru's second most populous city offers the perfect blend of enticements, including great food, fantastic weather, and nature’s wonders.

 The historic center of La Ciudad Blanca (White City) is one of the largest in the country, filled with colonial-era casonas, churches, and convents displaying baroque-mestizo designs unique to Peru.
 Outside of the city, thousand-year-old terraces add beauty to the region’s rolling green hills and create arable lands from steep canyon walls.
 Most extraordinary of all is the chance to see the majestic Andean Condor soar over its depths of the Colca Canyon, where you can rest beneath one of the brightest nighttime skies in all the Andes.
 All tours are fully customizable.